 By creating a blog as an accountant, you can give your audience some useful information for free.
 We know it might seem weird at first to give away your knowledge for free, but if this means people can find your business through search engines, your content strategy might result in new customers for you.

-Write about what your customers want to know
+Write about what your customers want to know for your social media strategy in accounting

 When you start creating content as an accountant, it’s important to not only focus on what you are an expert in.
 Your content should mainly focus on your customers and what they want to know.
 This means you will have to do some research into who your customers are and what you can write about.